Donkey Kong high score competition: Other World Record categories

 There are many other categories for Donkey Kong besides highest score.
 One of the most popular is the "No Hammer Challenge" where competitors attempt to get the highest score without any use of the game's hammer item.
 The current world record in this category was set by Jeff Wolfe on July 8, 2008, with a score of 735,100.
 Some other categories include most points for different levels, fewest points, and most wall jumps on a rivet board.

 Events

-The Kong-Off is an annual competitive Donkey Kong tournament, held from 2010.
-The inaugural Kong-Off was won by Hank Chien in New Jersey.
-Jeff Willms won a small cash prize at the 2013 Kong-Off 3 tournament, which was held in Denver between 22 competitors.
-Willms, a professional Software Engineer, had previously won the Kong-Off 2.
-Kong-Offs 4 & 5 were held in Pittsburgh, with Hank Chien winning his 2nd title, followed by Robbie Lakeman's first victory the following year.
-Kong-Offs 6 & 7 were held in Banning, California.
-Robbie Lakeman won his 2nd consecutive title at Kong-Off 6, followed by Jeff Wolfe's first win at Kong-Off 7.
+The Kong-Off was a competitive Donkey Kong tournament first held in 2010.
+The inaugural Kong-Off was held in New Jersey, and won by Hank Chien.

+Both Kong-Off 2 and Kong-Off 3 were held in Denver, and Jeff Willms won both tournaments.

+Kong-Off 4 and Kong-Off 5 were held in Pittsburgh.
+Hank Chien won Kong-Off 4 to claim his second title, and Robbie Lakeman won his first victory at Kong-Off 5.

+Kong-Off 6 and Kong-Off 7 were held in Banning, California as part of Arcade Expo.
+Robbie Lakeman won his second consecutive title at Kong-Off 6, followed by Jeff Wolfe's first win at Kong-Off 7.

+As of March 2026, there has been no official Kong-Off 8.
+However, there have been multiple regional spin-off tournaments.
+The Australian Kong-Off has held annual tournaments since 2018, and the first UK Kong-Off was held on May 3, 2026.